Peach Salsa

 Grilled blackened salmon filets topped with peach avocado salsa, garnished with pickled onions and cilantro on a wooden board.
 Lime wedges on the side; salsa bowl in the background.

-What to Serve with Peach Salsa
+What Tastes Good With Peach Salsa

 Peach Salsa is the ultimate dip for any chips that you like, but I'm partial to my homemade tortilla chips.
 They are so crunchy when made in the air fryer!

 You can even spoon it into shrimp tacos — my favorite!
-I sometimes like to add some extra fresh cilantro and some pickled onions on top for a little extra bite.
+I sometimes like to add extra fresh cilantro and some pickled onions on top for a little extra bite.

 Blackened Salmon with Peach Avocado Salsa.
 Four fillets of salmon are laid on a wooden board and topped with peach salsa and pickled onions.